omidarmat/onLearn/react.md

     await supase.from("cabin").delete().eq("id", data.id);
     console.error(error);
     throw new Error(
-      "Cabin image could not be uploaded and the cabin was not created" );
+      "Cabin image could not be uploaded and the cabin was not created", );
   }